ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 #### Command options
 {: #command-options-access-certificates-settings-update}

+`DNS_DOMAIN_ID`
-- **DNS_DOMAIN_ID**: The ID of DNS domain.
+:   The ID of DNS domain.
 Required.

+`-f, --feature`
-- **-f, --feature**: Feature of certificates settings.
+:   Feature of certificates settings.
 Valid values:

    - `client_certificate_forwarding`: The client certificate payload and its SHA256 signature are forwarded to origin servers via `CF-Client-Cert-DER_BASE64` and `CF-Client-Cert-SHA256` headers, respectively.

+`-v, --value`
-- **-v, --value**: The value set to the feature for certificates.
+:   The value set to the feature for certificates.

-    - `client_certificate_forwarding`: Specify the hostname to forward client certificate or not. for example: `-v host1=on,host2=on,host3=off`
+   - `client_certificate_forwarding`: Specify the hostname to forward client certificate or not.
+For example: `-v host1=on,host2=on,host3=off`

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #example-access-certificates-settings-update}